Project overview

 - Walking & bicycling use and challenges

 Workshop attendees and survey respondents shared how often they walk, roll, and/or bike along the project corridor.
-28% reported using the corridor daily or at least once a week, while 38% use it at least once a month or occasionally.
+As shown in the pie chart below, 28% reported using the corridor daily or at least once a week, while 38% use it at least once a month or occasionally.
 12% mentioned they don't currently use it but could someday, and only 22% indicated they never use it for biking, walking, or rolling and have no interest in doing so.

 When asked where people currently cross US 395/Division St., nearly every cross-street was identified, including those where crossings are currently prohibited.
 Similarly, when asked where would people like to cross but don’t currently, nearly every cross-street was identified, as was a mid-block location between Hastings Rd. and Farwell Rd.
 These results show that there is a need for more legal crossings, and that existing signalized crossings do not provide enough features to make everyone feel comfortable crossing.